How Afghanistan rattled Asia and emboldened China

 There's also the fact that Beijing now has to deal with an Islamist militant group right at its doorstep, at a time when China continues to brutally crack down on its own Muslim minority in the name of combating extremism.

-With the crackdown on the Uighurs, "the Chinese central government has been getting people to be wary of religious groups.
+With the clampdown on the Uighurs, "the Chinese central government has been getting people to be wary of religious groups.
 So this association with the Taliban could be problematic as it's contradictory," said Dr Chong.

 "What China is doing now is to garner whatever tactical advantage they can get.
-But what [kind of gains] it can be transformed into, is up in the air right now.
+But what [kind of gains] it can be transformed into, is up in the air.
 We don't even know where Afghanistan is going right now."

 All eyes on America